Why the heck should you listen to me? And who the heck do I think I am telling you what to do?

 Professional Bio (for those who like the academic stuff)

 Paula has a Masters’s Degree in Exercise Physiology and studied Buddhist Chaplaincy at Upaya Institute and Zen Center.
 She is a Certified Wellness Coach, Mindfulness Teacher, Clinical Hypnotherapist, and 200 hour RYT Yoga Instructor.
 She brings professionalism and compassion to her work by recognizing the importance of healing the whole person, mind/body/spirit.

-Paula is a sought after inspirational speaker on the topic of personal growth, resilience and grief as well as many health & wellness topics.
+Paula is a sought-after inspirational speaker on the topic of personal growth, resilience, and grief as well as many health & wellness topics.

-She has presented at the national level for the American College of Sports Medicine, The US State Department, American Heart Association as well as many others.
+She has presented at the national level for the American College of Sports Medicine, The US State Department, the American Heart Association as well as many others.
 Her authentic, humble, and humorous style endears her to all types of audiences.